-That doesn’t make it less tragic and we should provide a screening process for parents that may be concerned but labeling vaccines as evil or dangerous is, in my opinion an extremely irresponsible thing to do.
+That doesn’t make it less tragic, and we should provide a screening process for parents that may be concerned, but labeling vaccines as evil or dangerous are, in my opinion, an extremely irresponsible thing to do.

 This is my personal opinion that I’m basing on scientific and medical fact.

 I’m sharing my educated opinion because people are asking for it.
-You don’t have to agree with me or support my opinion but it’s where I stand and nothing you say will change that.
-I trust my kids doctors and numerous specialists, including those in immunology.
-I don’t rely on flyby night conspiracy websites or celebrities that use their platform to spread what the scientific and medical communities say is misinformation..
+You don’t have to agree with me or support my opinion but it’s where I stand, and nothing you say will change that.
+I trust my kid’s doctors and numerous specialists, including those in Immunology.
+I don’t rely on the fly by night conspiracy websites or celebrities that use their platform to spread what the scientific and medical communities say is misinformation.

 It should also be stated that doctors often lose money on vaccine appointments, contrary to what some would have you believe.
 They make more money on well checks, consultations or dealing with sick children.
-I’ve heard that from my kids doctors many times.
-Vaccines are usually nurse only appointments anyways..
+I’ve heard that from my kid’s doctors many times.
+Vaccines are usually nurse only appointments anyway.

 At some point, you have to put your faith in someone.
 I choose to put my faith in science, the doctors I know and trust and dismiss what seems like paranoid ravings from celebrities lacking a medical degree and conspiracy websites.